edwelker/website/content/posts/all-this-traffic.md

 Not going to start moving in yet, because I have a month overlap to do that.

-Slightly scared, however, that I am looking forward to going back there so I can re-evaluate the place in my mind… for size and things like that.
+Slightly scared, however, that I am looking forward to going back there so I can re-evaluate the place in my mind... for size and things like that.
 Shouldn’t I know that beforehand?
 Oh well.

-7pm… and counting.
+7pm... and counting.